 As per my experience, you’ll only end up paying a much higher price if you book your flight so early.
-The best time period to book a flight is between 2 and 4 months, because this is when pretty much every airlines, in the world, start fluctuating their price chart.
+The best time period to book a flight is between 2 and 4 months because this is when pretty much every airline, in the world, start fluctuating their price chart.

 For hotels/paid-trips, wait until the last moment, because nobody wants to keep their room unoccupied, or their group tour to be leaving with an empty seat!